top of page

 Are NT Christians obliged to pay the tithe, or was it only a mandate for the people of Israel for the Levitical priesthood?

-No, is the short answer to the first part of that question and there is substantial proof for that in the New Testament and none in favour for tithing.
+No, is the short answer to the first part of that question and there is substantial proof for that in the New Testament (NT) and none in favour for tithing.
 And Yes is the short answer to the second part.
 It was only for the Levitical priesthood.

 I understand that people are committed to tradition and the coffers, so irregardless of facts and proof they will continue to stand by their erroneous beliefs (like here for instance).
 I do find that a tad bit strange coming from believers who appear to characteristically handle the Scriptures in a Biblical and exegetical manner, but then man-centredness and personal desires sometimes stand in the way of truth.
 I know that people who are in support will defend their position from the Word of God, but I do not believe they are handling the Scriptures rightly divided.